ATF Compliance Guide: Are Smoke Bombs Legal for Photography?

-ATF Compliance Guide: Wire-Pull vs Fuse-Lit Smoke Bombs
+ATF Compliance Guide: Wire-Pull & Top-Pull Smoke Grenades

-If you've ever shopped for smoke bombs in the United States, you've probably noticed two types of ignition systems: wire-pull and fuse-lit.
-Understanding the difference isn't just technical — it has real implications for ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) compliance, shipping legality, and your safety.
+If you've shopped for smoke bombs in the United States, you've seen a few ignition systems: wire-pull, top-pull, and fuse-lit.
+Understanding the difference matters for ATF (Bureau of Alcohol, Tobacco, Firearms and Explosives) compliance, shipping legality, and your safety.
+Here's how Shutter Bombs products fit in.

 |---|---|---|

-- Consistent burn — Fuse-lit devices provide a more consistent ignition every time, critical for timed shots at events and sports entrances.
+- Consistent ignition — reliable activation every time, critical for timed shots at events and sports entrances.

 ATF FAQ: Smoke Bombs for Photographers and Event Planners